Envision Glasses: Alice’s Top Features

 You can also watch the video below, featuring Mark Belcher, our Head Of Enablement, describing and demonstrating the Envision Glasses and some of their features.

-Please note: This video was filmed in March 2021, when the glasses used a different menu structure (which placed the features into categories), and some features like Call An Aira Agent, Ask Envision, and Smart Guidance weren’t available.
+Please note: We filmed this video in March 2021, when the glasses used a different menu structure (which placed the features into categories), and some features like Call An Aira Agent, Ask Envision, and Smart Guidance weren’t available.

-The video was filmed before the glasses were shipped with the body already attached to the titanium frames.
+We filmed the video before the glasses were shipped with the body already attached to the titanium frames.

-Find Object is demonstrated in this video, before clock-notation positional information was introduced.
+We demonstrate Find Object in this video, before Envision introduced clockface positional information.

 The video should hopefully give you a sense of what the glasses sound like, and the features available.